Spoiler alert…

 - Progressive retinal atrophy

-Being sure to only work with a “reputable” breed that only specializes on breeding Balinese cats can certainly help you avoid adopting a kitten that may develop on of these conditions, one can never know for sure!
+While being sure to only work with a “reputable” breed that only specializes in breeding Balinese cats can help you avoid adopting a kitten that may develop one of these conditions, one can never know for sure!

 This is why…

-We here at IndulgeYourPet always like to advise any new pet owner particularly one who intends to spend a lot of money in order to purchase their new pet, take a few moments and consider what it might cost to also purchase a pet insurance policy for your new animal as well.
+We here at IndulgeYourPet always advise any new pet owner, particularly one who intends to spend a lot of money to purchase their new pet, to take a few moments and consider what it might cost to buy a pet insurance policy for their new animal.
+If your new pet becomes sick or injured, providing the care they need could be pretty expensive.

 No, certainly not.
-But until you know what a pet insurance policy will provide coverage for and how much it would cost, how will you be able to determine if purchasing one might be “right” for you?
+But until you know what a pet insurance policy will provide coverage for and how much it would cost, how will you determine if purchasing one might be “right” for you?

-For more information about who we feel currently offers the “best” pet insurance policies in the industry right now, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we feel currently offers the “best” pet insurance policies in the industry, we encourage you to check out our Best Pet Insurance Companies article.